-When it comes to working out, few exercises are as effective as squats.
+When working out, few exercises are as effective as squats.
 Not only do they target all the major muscles in your lower body, but they also help improve your balance and coordination.

 Squats are also a great way to improve the shape and appearance of your butt.
 If you're looking for a rounder, firmer backside, you must include squats in your workout routine.
 The squat is a simple movement that works the entire lower body.
 The quads, hamstrings, glutes, and core all work together to perform a proper squat.
 When done correctly, squats can help improve strength, power, and athletic performance.